-The "place" in which, or the person with which, the child has been placed must submit a report to the court, the child's attorney, and the Presentment Agency at the conclusion of the placement period.
+The "place" in which, or the person with which, the child has been placed must submit a report to the court, the child's attorney and the Presentment Agency at the conclusion of the placement period.
 The report shall include recommendations and such supporting data as is appropriate.
-Where the Commissioner of Social Services or the OCFS is not seeking an extension of placement, the report must be submitted not later than thirty days prior to the conclusion of the placement.
+Where the Commissioner of Social Services or the OCFS is not seeking an extension of placement, the report must be submitted not later than 30 days prior to the conclusion of the placement.

 The report shall contain a plan for the release, or conditional release of the child to the custody of his or her parent or other person legally responsible, to independent living or to another permanency alternative.
-If the child is subject to Article Sixty-Five of the Education Law or elects to participate in an educational program leading to a high school diploma, the plan shall include, but not be limited to, the steps that the agency has taken and will be taking to facilitate the enrollment of the child in a school or educational program leading to a high school diploma following release, or, if release occurs during the summer recess, upon the commencement of the next school term.
-If the child is not subject to Article 65 and does not elect to participate in an educational program leading to a high school diploma, the plan shall include, but not be limited to, the steps that the agency has taken and will be taking to assist the child to become gainfully employed or enrolled in a vocational program following release.
+If the child is subject to Article 65 of the Education Law or elects to participate in an educational program leading to a high school diploma, the plan shall include, but not be limited to, the steps that the agency has taken and will be taking to facilitate the enrollment of the child is not subject to Article 65 and does not elect to participate in an educational program to Article 65 and does not elect to participate in an education during the summer recess, upon the commencement of the next school term.
+If the child is not subject to Article 65 and does not elect to participate in an educational program leading to a high school diploma, the plan shall include, but not be limited to, the steps that the agency has taken and will be taking to graming the summer recess.

 G-7.
-Advocate for the Child at Violation Proceedings.
-When a petition is filed alleging that the child violated a dispositional order, the attorney should determine whether the filing and the petition satisfy statutory requirements, attempt to negotiate a resolution, and, if there is a hearing, zealously advocate the child's position.
+Advocate for the Child at Violation and Modification Proceedings

+When a petition is filed alleging that the child violated a dispositional order, the attorney should determine whether the filing and the petition satisfy statutory requirements, attempt to negotiate a resolution and, if there is a hearing, zealously advocate the child's position.